 - d.
 If the chassis or common of the equipment being powered is separate from both the positive and negative polarity power inputs, use the connection shown in Fig. 3D. - 5.
 Observe proper polarity.
 If the circuit being powered is not equipped with reverse polarity protection, damage to the circuit can result from reverse polarity.
-Use color coded hook-up leads, for convenience in identifying polarity, red for (+) and black for (-). - Make sure that the hook-up leads offer sufficient current capability and low resistance between the power supply and the circuits being powered.
+Use color coded hook-up leads, such as the set supplied with the power supply, for convenience in identifying polarity, red for (+) and black for (-). - Make sure that the hook-up leads offer sufficient current capability and low resistance between the power supply and the circuits being powered.